The Cathedral of Silence

 “The storm you hold back must be immense.”

-The smile didn’t fade—it froze.
-Something behind Saren’s eyes shuttered, then cracked.
+The smile didn’t fade so much as freeze in place.
+Something behind Saren’s eyes shuttered.

 “Origen taught you that,” he said finally.
 “That particular knife.”